About my website

 I only began using the Internet in 2001, aged 30.
 During that year I was writing some International Space Station-related fiction stories for myself and gathered a lot of material and links during my research, and thought that I could put this together in the form of a website.
 After teaching myself some basic HTML from a children’s book borrowed from my local library, the “Kosmonavtka” site was first created at Yahoo!
 Geocities under the URL http://au.geocities.com/kosmonavtka2/, and first uploaded on 21 September 2003.
 (That URL is now inactive – see an old version of the site at Archive.org.)
 “Kosmonavtka,” Космонавтка, is Russian for “lady cosmonaut”; I could not think of a site name so that was the best I could come up with.
 It was intended to to provide information about the Russian space program that I felt was interesting and (hopefully) useful.
 In 2010 I renamed it to “RuSpace” (Russian Spaceflight).

 The site kept growing so it branched into separate sites.
 I created the Sergei Krikalyov site at http://au.geocities.com/krikalyov/ on 6 October 2004 and a couple of others (now defunct).
-I deleted these after opening suzymchale.com on 8 September 2005 and they are now subsites of this one.
+I deleted these after opening suzymchale.com on 8 September 2005.
 (Sadly, Yahoo! closed Geocities sites in October 2009, deleting a lot of the Web’s amateur user history – “GeoCities was the largest self-created folk-art collection in the history of the world,” Jason Scott – though some sites were saved by others.)

 I chose the domain name because it seemed the logical choice (I am no good at inventing imaginative site names) and, though not a commercial site, the .com ending is easy to remember.
 An alternate choice was kosmonavtka.com, but I would be forever having to explain to people what a “kosmonavtka” was, so suzymchale.com was the more practical choice (and seeing as my spaceflight interest waned in later years, a wise one!).